 Being able to travel around the world as a family is a gift, one that we do not take for granted.
 Now that the adventure is over, not a day goes by that I do not reflect on what we did without feeling extremely fortunate.
 It was the most amazing year of our lives so far (how do you top that?!!), which leaves us wondering…where do we go from here?

-Now, Tyler and Kara are back in public school, Tim and I are back to work, and we have a house to take care of once again.
-Our challenge now is to squeeze as much short-term travel and adventure into our more conventional lives, to inspire others to go outside of their comfort zones, and to help others realize their dreams of traveling to faraway places.
+Now, Tyler is in college, Kara is in high school, and we have a house to take care of once again.
+Our challenge is to squeeze as much short-term travel and adventure into our more conventional lives, to inspire others to go outside of their comfort zones, and to help others realize their dreams of traveling to faraway places.

 Tell me, what is it you plan to do with your one wild and precious life?Mary Oliver